-Humans are able to introspect, that is, to conduct internal observation on their conscious feelings and thoughts, to be aware of their consciousness.
-The question is how the FTC handles this phenomenon.
-Here is the answer.
-One can be aware of one’s own consciousness in the following way, as illustrated by an example.
+Humans are able to introspect, that is, to conduct internal observation of their conscious feelings and thoughts, which requires being aware of their consciousness.
+So how does FTC handle this phenomenon?
+The answer to this question lies in the fact that one can be aware of one’s own consciousness, as illustrated by the following example.
 David consciously sees a cat [C’·M(cat)].
-Given the realization of the enabling-consciousness condition, he is aware of being conscious of a cat, if [C’·M(cat)] is represented by the observation-manipulation (OM) subsystem such as linguistic or visual {C’·OM [C’·M(cat)]}.
-This means that David is aware of being conscious of seeing the cat: C’ is conferred on OM that represent [C’·M(cat)].
-In other words, it is possible to view this situation of being aware of awareness as follows: David is concentrating his inner attention on [C’·M(cat)].
-As a result, David becomes aware of consciously seeing the cat by using a language that represents this event, e.g., by saying to himself: I am aware that I am consciously seeing the cat.
+Given the realization of the enabling-consciousness condition, he is aware of being conscious of a cat, if [C’·M(cat)] is represented by the OM subsystem with linguistic or visual symbols {C’·OM [C’·M(cat)]}.
+This means that David is aware of being conscious of seeing the cat: C’ is conferred on the OM that represents [C’·M(cat)].
+In other words, it is possible to view this situation of being aware of awareness: David focuses his inner attention on [C’·M(cat)].
+As a result, he becomes aware of consciously seeing the cat by using language that represents this event, e.g., by saying to himself: I am aware that I am consciously seeing this cat.

-The assumption that OM represents the cat's image leads to the conclusion that the content of the awareness of the awareness is the cat's image itself, i.e., OM represents this image.
-Furthermore, since OM is assumed to be an internal cognitive process, one may assume that this process is capable of conducting several operations on the content of the perceived image, such as mental rotation, and increase or decrease of the image’s size (e.g., Kosslyn, 1975; Shepard & Metzler, 1971).
+The assumption that OM represents the cat’s image leads to the conclusion that the content of the awareness of the awareness is the cat’s image itself, i.e., OM represents this image.
+Furthermore, since OM is assumed to be an internal cognitive process, one may assume that this process is capable of conducting several operations on the content of the perceived image, such as mental rotation and increasing or decreasing the size of the image (e.g., Kosslyn, 1975; Shepard & Metzler, 1971).

 Discussion

-The discussion deals with two important issues: (a) evaluations of FTC: advantages and disadvantages, and (b) several criticisms on HOT and the extent to which the present theory can deal with them straightforwardly.
+The discussion deals with two important issues: (a) evaluations of FTC, its advantages and disadvantages, and (b) several criticisms of the HOT approach and the extent to which the present theory is able to deal with them straightforwardly.

-Evaluations of FTC: So far the FTC has been able to explain two everyday observations: the first observation, the ordinary-evening, in which answers were given to two important questions: how the conscious perceptions of several items receive the impression of C’ uniformity?
-And how different degrees of C’ are created in the perception of different items in a person's field of vision?
-Both answers are based on the degrees of information processing that the visual-inputs went through.
+Evaluations of FTC: So far FTC has been able to explain two everyday observations.
+Regarding the first of these, the ordinary evening, answers were given to two important questions: How do the conscious perceptions of several items receive the impression of C’ uniformity?
+And how are different degrees of C’ created in the perception of different items in a person’s field of vision?
+Both answers are based on the degrees of information processing that the visual inputs undergo.

-The second observation, the switch-views, gets an explanation for the fundamental question: how a change in the observation of visual-field A to the observation of visual-field B results in the lack of awareness of A and the awareness of B?
-The explanation is based on the assumption that the enabling-consciousness condition is able to handle a limited amount of information (in a way similar to STS).
+The second observation, based on switch views of consciousness, offers an explanation for the fundamental question: How does a shift from the observation of visual field A to the observation of visual field B result in the lack of awareness of A and the awareness of B?
+The explanation is based on the assumption that the enabling-consciousness condition is able to handle a limited amount of information (in a similar way to STM).